Measuring Time

 Measuring Time is a 2007 novel by Helon Habila.
-It follows a twin brothers, Mamo and LaMamo, raised in northeastern Nigeria amidst a blend of secularism, Christianity, and tribal tradition.
+It follows twin brothers, Mamo and LaMamo, raised in northeastern Nigeria amidst a blend of secularism, Christianity, and tribal tradition.
 Mamo, a scholar, stays in their village, while LaMamo becomes a soldier in West African wars.
 As Mamo deals with personal tragedies and moral dilemmas, LaMamo's life unfolds tragically, shaping him into a pace setter for his brother.
 The novel explores themes of identity, choice, and the interplay of past and present narrative.

 In 2008, Measuring Time was nominated for the Hurston/Wright Legacy Award.

 Plot

 Measuring Time focuses on the tradition, modernity, and spirituality in northeastern Nigeria through the lives of a twin brothers, Mamo and LaMamo.
 Raised by a controlling father in the village of Keti, the twins navigate a landscape shaped by Nigerian modernity, missionary Christianity, and traditional tribal beliefs.
 This lifestyle creates a magic-realist backdrop, where the past subtly influences the present without eruptions.

 Despite their shared heritage, Mamo and LaMamo embark on different paths.
 Mamo, afflicted with sickle cell anemia, embodies a sensitive and contemplative nature.
 He becomes a scholar, working as a school teacher and later as a secretary to a local ruler in Keti.
 His journey is marked by personal tragedies and a sense of loss, making him a quint essential Nigerian hero with his own moral integrity amidst adversity.

 In contrast, LaMamo exudes fearlessness and athleticism.
 He ventures into the tumultuous world of West African wars as a soldier for hire, leading a violent and tragic life.
 Through poorly worded letters home, LaMamo's existence takes on a mythic quality for Mamo, representing the untaken path of action over contemplation.

 The narrative weaves together the twins' disparate experiences, exploring themes of identity, fate, and the consequences of choice.
 As Mamo navigates the complexities of his existence, haunted by the spirits of the past and the specter of what could have been, Measuring Time emerges as a poignant exploration of the human condition amidst the flux of history and tradition.